-Indicates danger, warning, or caution.
+SAFETY ALERT SYMBOL: Indicates danger, warning, or caution.
 The safety symbols and the explanations with them deserve your careful attention and understanding.
-Always follow the safety precautions to reduce the risk of fire, electric shock or personal injury.
+Always follow the safety precautions to reduce the risk of fire, electric shock and personal injury.
 However, please note that these instructions and warnings are not substitutes for proper accident prevention measures.